Flora

 Salix purpurea

 The Purple Willow is a pioneer shrub colonizing recently-formed gravel islands and river banks in the wetlands of the Alpine foothills.
-Characteristic are its thin, flexible stems which often display a reddish hue; these excellent materials are often harvested for binding.
-The shrub's intensive root structure makes it possible for it to penetrate deep into gravel and to fortify these locations.
+Characteristic are its thin, flexible stems which often display a reddish hue.

 More Information